DannyBen/monte_carlo/README.md

 Each experiment conatins:
 - `times`: the number of sample to create (defaults to 10,000)
 - `sample_method`: the method with which to generate a sample each iteration
-- `sample_transformation`: an optional transformation method to run on each sample
+- `computation`: an optional coputation method to run on each sample to obtain a result

 For example;